Athletics at the 2012 Summer Olympics – Women's 1500 metres

 The women's 1500 metres competition was an event at the 2012 Summer Olympics in London, United Kingdom.
+The competition was held at the Olympic Stadium from 6 to 10 August 2012.
+In the years following the final, the result would be changed several times due to multiple disqualifications for doping.

-The competition was held at the Olympic Stadium from 6–10 August.
-The top two finishers were later found to have used prohibited drugs during this period, and subsequently disqualified.
-The current silver medalist, Tatyana Tomashova, had served a two-year doping ban (2008–2010) for manipulating samples and was banned after the Olympics for failing another drug test; and the 7th-place finisher Natallia Kareiva and the 9th-place finisher Yekaterina Kostetskaya were later disqualified after being found guilty of doping.
+Subsequent testing showed six of the first nine finishers were linked to performance-enhancing drug usage.
+The initial top two finishers, Aslı Çakır Alptekin and Gamze Bulut, both of Turkiye, were later found to have used prohibited drugs during this period and were disqualified, and the runner subsequently raised to the silver medal position, Tatyana Tomashova, had served a two-year doping ban (2008–2010) for manipulating samples and was banned after the Olympics for failing another drug test.
+In 2024, she was stripped of her reallocated silver medal in this event and her record was disqualified.
+7th-place finisher Natallia Kareiva and 9th-place finisher Yekaterina Kostetskaya were disqualified after also being found guilty of doping.
+As of early September 2024, five of the initial twelve finishers had been disqualified for doping violations.
+(Abeba Aregawi had a doping violation in 2016 but was absolved of a ban.)
+In June 2025, the IOC Executive Board officially reallocated the medals to the runners who initially finished in third, fifth, and sixth places.

+In 2016, the British daily newspaper The Independent called the race the dirtiest in history, with the BBC echoing this view.